kdevlin01/p1.Karl.Devlin/README.md

 * Sketch Justification:
   * I removed the "R" buttons to reduce confusion.
   * I put the labels above the button so the user reads them before viewing the button.
 This will remove any questions the user has about whatthey are pressing.
-  * I put the"CALL RECEIVED" label outisde of th e light so it can be viewed easier.
+  * I put the "CALL RECEIVED" label outisde of the light so it can be viewed easier.
   * I reduced the amount of labels on the phone and operator key hole to minimize confusion.
 * Sketch of solution:
 <img src=p1.Karl.Devlin.png title='Sketch of Solution' width=600>